MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 In the documentation, we use the acronym **DCHU** to refer to the above principles.
 Below, you'll find guidance on how to make your driver package DCHU-compliant.
 Also check out [Universal Driver Scenarios](universal-driver-scenarios.md), which describes how the [DCHU universal driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU) applies the DCHU design principles.
+This guidance is for in-box driver.
+If your driver is for add-on device, you do not need the guidance.

 ## Requirements